ultral/ultral.github.io/life/remote-work-en.md

 # 5. Improve microclimate at home

 It was funny to realize that mind activity & ability to solve problems depends on the amount of CO2 in room air.
-If there are too many CO2 you feel exhausted and out of colour.
-The cheapest way to solve it is to open a window from time to time or mount plenum valve (fresh air valve).
+If there are too many CO2 you feel exhausted and out of color.
+The cheapest way to solve it is to open a window from time to time mount a fresh air valve.

 # 6. Children
 It's an extremely hard question.
 From my experience, your workmates usually stay calm if children cry during a meeting.
 You have to minimize situations like that.
 You should sync time inside the family just to avoid the situation that nobody looks after the children.
-Also, it might be a good idea to learn with children 'father at a meeting, please stay calm'.
+Also, it might be a good idea to learn with children: 'father at a meeting please stay calm'.
 It might be a good idea to use a headset with active noise cancellation.

 # Conclusion
-There is no silver bullet, but at least you can try, because *a journey of a thousand li starts with a single step*(c)
+There is no silver bullet, but at least you can try because *a journey of a thousand li starts with a single step*(c)

 # Links
 * [cross post](https://habr.com/en/post/494238/)